cyberconnecthq/cyberconnect-docs-v2/docs/cyberconnect/APIs/recommendation-engine/recommendation.md

 - `tokenBalanceInfo` is memory/heuristic-based while
 - The two others (`tokenRecommendation` & `userRecommendation`) are model-based.

-### Here are some more details on each of the supported sub-fields:
+# Here are some more details on each of the supported sub-fields:

+## 1. tokenBalanceInfo
 1. `tokenBalanceInfo` are recommended web2 social profiles that might be interesting to an address based on trading history & current balance.

 import ApolloCard from "@site/src/components/ApolloCard";

 <ApolloCard queryName="getTokenBalanceInfo" />

+## 2. tokenRecommendation
 2. `tokenRecommendation` are recommended Tokens the address should purchase based on modeling trading behavior & holdings relative to other addresses (i.e. collaborative filtering model).

 <ApolloCard queryName="getTokenRecommendation" />

+## 3.  userRecommendation
 3.  `userRecommendation` are recommended addresses to follow based on the finding other addresses with similar NFT trading history as the input addresses.

 <ApolloCard queryName="getUserRecommendation" />